Down but not out: Turkish voters clip Erdogan's wings

 Erdogan forged the AKP as Turkey slid into financial crisis in 2001.
 It won a growing share of the vote in three successive parliamentary elections, during a decade which saw incomes rise sharply and Turkey establish itself as a regional power.

-But his growing intolerance of dissent has alienated half the population, leaving Turkey acutely polarised, while the centralization that marks AKP is a cause of increasing concern.
+But his growing intolerance of dissent has alienated half the population, leaving Turkey acutely polarized, while the centralization that marks AKP is a cause of increasing concern.

 Some in the AKP fear he will blame Sunday's result on Davutoglu, who has tried to build his own influence in the party, and seek revenge, seeking to replace him with a more pliant alternative.

-"Erdogan will see these results as a defeat for AKP, and will criticise the party...he always thinks about Davutoglu's alternative," a second senior party official said.
+"Erdogan will see these results as a defeat for AKP, and will criticize the party...he always thinks about Davutoglu's alternative," a second senior party official said.

 "He never accepts defeat...But it will not be as easy as before for him to do what he pleases in the AKP.
 There is a group whose respect Davutoglu has won and there is more criticism towards Erdogan in the party than ever before."